 |

-For more information, see Create tables in MySQL-compatible mode and Create tables in Oracle-compatible mode.
+For more information, see Create a table in MySQL mode and Create a table in Oracle mode.

 Data distribution

+Partitioning strategy is a crucial aspect of AP table design.
 OceanBase Database distributes data across different partitions by creating partitioned tables.
-Data in different partitions can be distributed across different machines.
-When querying, partition pruning can reduce the amount of data scanned and leverage resources from multiple machines to improve query performance.
-By default, data from different tables is distributed randomly and has no direct relationship.
-Through load balancing, the data of a table can be evenly distributed across the entire cluster.
+This allows data from different partitions to be spread across different machines.
+During queries, partition pruning reduces the amount of data scanned and leverages multi-machine resources to enhance query performance.
+By default, data between different tables is randomly distributed without direct relationships.
+Load balancing ensures that data from a single table is evenly distributed across the entire cluster.

-In distributed AP systems, tables usually contain large amounts of data.
+In distributed AP systems, tables often contain large amounts of data.
 When data from different tables is randomly distributed, the overhead of data transfer during table joins can be significant.
-By using table groups, partitioned tables with the same partitioning method can have their data aligned according to specific rules, allowing related data to be gathered on the same machine.
-This enables partition wise join execution for these tables, effectively reducing the overhead of data transfer during joins and improving performance.
+Using table groups (Table Group) aligns partitioned tables with the same partitioning strategy according to specific rules.
+This allows related data to be co-located on the same machine, enabling the use of Partition Wise Join during table joins, which effectively reduces data transfer overhead and improves performance.

-OceanBase supports both partitioned and subpartitioned tables, and supports three types of partitions: RANGE, LIST, and HASH.
+OceanBase Database supports both primary and secondary partitioned tables and provides three types of partitioning: RANGE, LIST, and HASH.

-OceanBase provides three types of table group attributes:
+OceanBase Database provides three types of table groups:

-NONE: All partitions of all tables in the table group are gathered on the same machine.
+NONE: All tables in the table group are co-located on the same machine.

-PARTITION: The data of each table in the table group is distributed by partition.
-For subpartitioned tables, all subpartitions under the same partition are gathered together.
+PARTITION: Data from each table in the table group is distributed across primary partitions.
+For secondary partitioned tables, all secondary partitions under each primary partition are co-located.

-For more information, see Data distribution, Table groups in MySQL-compatible mode, and Table groups in Oracle-compatible mode.
+For more information, see Data distribution, Table groups in MySQL mode, and Table groups in Oracle mode.

 Index types